MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-install.md

 This article covers installing two tools that connect Visual Studio and Unreal Engine:

 - **Visual Studio Tools for Unreal Engine** are installed with the Visual Studio installer.
-They let you add UE classes, view UE logging, and more, all from within Visual Studio.
+It lets you add UE classes, view UE logging, and more--all from within Visual Studio.
 - **Unreal Engine Visual Studio Integration Tool plugin** is installed in Unreal Engine from the Epic Games marketplace.
-It works with Visual Studio to display information about Blueprint assets in C++ code.
+It supports the Unreal Engine test adapter in Visual Studio, which lets you discover, run, manage, and debug your Unreal Engine tests from within Visual Studio.
+As of Visual Studio 2022 17.10, you no longer need the plugin to view UE Blueprints in Visual Studio.

 To install Visual Studio Tools for Unreal Engine: